angular/angular/aio/content/guide/setup.md

       [bootstraps](guide/bootstrapping)
       the application's main module (`AppModule`) to run in the browser.
-      The JIT compiler is a reasonable choice during the development of most projects and it's the only viable choice for a sample running in a _live-coding_ environment like Plunker.
+      The JIT compiler is a reasonable choice during the development of most projects and it's the only viable choice for a sample running in a _live-coding_ environment like Stackblitz.
       You'll learn about alternative compiling and [deployment](guide/deployment) options later in the documentation.

     </td>